 2. Check for proper seating against the underbody supports and retighten if necessary.

 Check the tire seating position for looseness and make sure the tire is not too far forward to avoid axle contact.

-Make sure spare tires and jacking equipment are stowed and secured in the proper storage location.
+Make sure the spare tire and jacking equipment are stowed and secured in the proper storage location.